 Because acne is often considered the most common chronic skin condition for both men and women, you have plenty of treatment options available.

 The team at Advanced Dermatology & Skin Cancer Center, PLLC strive to offer the latest and most advanced acne solutions available.
 Your acne treatment plan often includes several different types of solutions, depending on the severity and frequency of your breakouts.
 Treating acne can consist of:

 - Topical medications or oral antibiotics

 If you have visible acne scars, Dr. Henry may suggest getting dermal filler injections to help smooth out your skin and minimize the appearance of scars.
 The team even counsels you on proper at-home care and teaches you lifestyle changes to minimize future acne breakouts.
 Before you know it, acne is a thing of the past.

-Book your acne evaluation at Advanced Dermatology & Skin Cancer Center by using the online scheduling feature, or by calling the clinic.
+Book your acne evaluation at Advanced Dermatology & Skin Cancer Center, PLLC by using the online scheduling feature, or by calling the clinic.